-To more quantitatively evaluate the skill of the NEP forecasts of radar reflectivity, we next examine their performance using the Relative Operating Characteristic (ROC) skill score (Mason and Graham 1999).
-The ROC Skill Score (RSS) is derived from the area under the ROC curve (Mason and Graham 1999), and is given by $RSS = 2A{ROC} - 1$, where A{ROC} is the area under the ROC curve.
-The RSS has a maximum value of 1.0 for a perfect probabilistic forecast, and a minimum of -1.0, with scores at or below 0.0 indicating forecasts with no skill.
-The ROC measures hit and false alarm rates at varying probability thresholds (Mason and Graham 1999); thus RSS is a summary statistic providing information on the ability of the probabilistic forecast system to correctly discriminate between events and non-events.
-RSS is calculated for forecasts of reflectivity exceeding 25 dBZ at grid level 10, over the entire model domain (Fig. 8a), as well as over the verification sub-domain (Fig. 8b) located within and downwind of the CASA radar network (see Fig. 1).
-In all experiments, the RSS is considerably higher over the verification subdomain (Fig. 8b) than over the entire domain (Fig. 8a), because of error associated with the trailing convective line south and southwest of the CASA network.
+-1.0, with scores at or below 0.0 indicating forecasts with no skill.
+The ROC measures probability of detection and probability of false detection at varying probability thresholds (Mason and Graham 1999); thus, RSS is a summary statistic providing information on the ability of the probabilistic forecast system to correctly discriminate between events and nonevents.
+RSS is calculated for forecasts of reflectivity exceeding 25 dBZ at grid level 10, over the entire model domain (Fig. 9a) as well as over a verification subdomain (Fig. 9b) located within and downwind of the CASA radar network (see Fig. 1).
+In all experiments, the RSS is considerably higher over the verification subdomain (Fig. 9b) than over the entire domain (Fig. 9a), because of error associated with the trailing convective line south and southwest of the CASA network.

 All forecast ensembles show considerable skill in forecasting reflectivity exceeding 25 dBZ.
-The 1-hour ensemble forecasts (valid at 0300 UTC) show the greatest skill, with verification sub-domain RSSs ranging from 0.84 to 0.89.
-RSSs steadily decrease between 0300 and 0500 UTC (Fig. 8), with domain-wide values (Fig. 8a) remaining slightly lower than those over the verification sub-domain (Fig. 8b).
-The minimum RSS of 0.40, obtained for NoCASA_LIN on the full domain at 0500 UTC, corresponds to an area under the ROC curve of 0.70; a ROC area of 0.70 is often considered to be the lower bound for a skillful forecast (Buizza 1997; Kong et al. 2011), thus all experiments produced skillful 1, 2, and 3 hour NEP forecasts for regions of Z exceeding 25 dBZ.
+The 1-h ensemble forecasts (valid at 0300 UTC) show the greatest skill, with verification subdomain RSSs ranging from 0.84 to 0.89.
+RSSs steadily decrease between 0300 and 0500 UTC (Fig. 9), with domainwide values (Fig. 9a) remaining slightly lower than those over the verification subdomain (Fig. 9b).
+The minimum RSS of 0.40, obtained for NoCASA_LIN on the full domain at 0500 UTC, corresponds to an area under the ROC curve of 0.70; an ROC area of 0.70 is often considered to be the lower bound for a skillful forecast (Buizza 1997; Kong et al. 2011), thus all experiments produced skillful 1-, 2-, and 3-h NEP forecasts for regions of Z exceeding 25 dBZ.

-NoMMP has the highest domain-wide RSS (Fig. 8a) throughout the forecast period and the highest RSS within the verification sub-domain (Fig. 8b) at 0300 and 0400 UTC; at 0500 UTC, however, NoMMP actually has the lowest RSS in the sub-domain, while CNTL_LIN has the highest.
-For this case, ensemble members using Lin microphysics showed, on average, slightly better agreement with observed Z than members using WSM6 or NEM microphysics.
-When ROC skill scores are calculated for three sub-ensembles within CNTL, grouped by the microphysics scheme used, the Lin sub-ensemble produces the highest RSS, while the NEM subensemble produces the lowest (not shown).
-Similarly, within the verification sub-domain, RSSs decrease more slowly with time for CNTL_LIN and NoCASA_LIN than for their mixedmicrophysics counterparts CNTL and NoCASA (Fig. 8b).
+NoMMP has the highest domainwide RSS (Fig. 9a) throughout the forecast period and the highest RSS within the verification subdomain (Fig. 9b) at 0300 and

+0400 UTC; at 0500 UTC, however, NoMMP actually has the lowest RSS in the subdomain, while CNTL_LIN has the highest.
+For this case, ensemble members using Lin microphysics showed, on average, slightly better agreement with observed Z than members using WSM-6 or NEM microphysics.
+When ROC skill scores are calculated for three subensembles within CNTL, grouped by the microphysics scheme used, the Lin subensemble produces the highest RSS, while the NEM subensemble produces the lowest (not shown).
+Similarly, within the verification subdomain, RSSs decrease more slowly with time for CNTL_LIN and NoCASA_LIN than for their mixedmicrophysics counterparts CNTL and NoCASA (Fig. 9b).
 The slightly improved RSS performance in CNTL_LIN and NoCASA_LIN at later times appears to be in part due to slightly faster movement of the trailing convective line, in better agreement with observations.
-These results suggest a positive impact of using a mixed-microphysics ensemble during the assimilation period, but an improved forecast error trend when using the Lin scheme only during the subsequent ensemble forecast, at least for this case.
-The difference in the error trend is especially notable at longer forecast ranges when the impact of initial condition is reduced relative to the impact of forecast model.
-This is believed to be due to the relatively better performance of the Lin scheme, especially when compared to the simplified Schultz scheme.
+These results suggest a positive impact when using a mixedmicrophysics ensemble during the assimilation period but an improved forecast error trend when using a Linonly ensemble during the subsequent forecast, at least for this case.
+The difference in the error trend is especially notable at longer forecast ranges when the impact of the initial condition is reduced relative to the impact of the forecast model.
+This is believed to be due to the relatively better performance of the Lin scheme, especially when compared to the simplified NEM scheme.